HSR&D Research Briefs is an electronic newsletter designed to disseminate news and information to the HSR&D investigator community. In this issue:

 Awards & Honors

-Learn more about HSR&D investigators who've been honored for their research and professional efforts:
+To learn more about your colleagues who've been honored for their research and professional efforts, visit the Awards & Honors page on the HSR&D website.

 Newly Funded HSR&D Studies and QUERI Projects